TheRandomLabs/RandomPatches/README.md

 ### Remove glowing effect from potions

-By default, RandomPatches removes the glowing effect from potions, making potion colors significantly more visible.
+By default, RandomPatches removes the glowing effect from potions, making potion colors more visible.

 Without RandomPatches: